jabbott7335/security-context/README.md

 # Understanding Privileges and Access Controls in OpenShift

 Running containers as root in **Docker** has long been considered to be bad.
 Traditionally a running container would be given the same access to the host machine it runs on.
-Thus a container built using a priveleged user could be a priveleged user for its hosting system.
+Thus a container built using a privileged user could be a privileged user for its hosting system.
 This is fine if the container is trusted, but it must be assumed that a hacker could gain control of or run a process within a container thus gaining a beach-head for malicious or nefarious activity.

 ## Why Containers Might Require Privilege